QueryDebugger/QuerySystem/README.md

 An executable version built by us is deployed at https://querydebugger.github.io/.

 ## Instruction Manual
-User Instruction for the SQL# Language and the SQL#-based System is available at https://github.com/QueryDebugger/QuerySystem/blob/main/docs/1_InstructionManual.pdf.
+User Instruction for the SQL# language and the SQL#-based system is available at https://github.com/QueryDebugger/QuerySystem/blob/main/docs/1_InstructionManual.pdf.

 ## Demo
 A demo video for the system is available at https://github.com/QueryDebugger/QuerySystem/releases/download/1.0/ExplanatoryVideo.mp4.